Today at the Olympics: Paris 2024 kicks off with rugby sevens and football

-Today at the Olympics: Events, schedule and start times as rugby sevens and football kick off Paris 2024
+Today at the Olympics: Events, schedule and start times as women’s football gets underway

-The Paris 2024 Olympics get going on Wednesday with the men’s football and rugby sevens competitions
+The Paris 2024 Olympics will include women’s football, handball and men’s sevens on Thursday

 Support truly